 - Bio-Regional Arts Exhibitions and Events around Australia in September/October 2016

-AELA is inviting artists and communities around Australia to create their own unique 'responses' to the Rights of Nature Tribunal and promote their activities on the AELA RONA16 website.
+AELA invited artists and communities around Australia to create their own unique 'responses' to the Rights of Nature Tribunal and promote their activities on the AELA RONA16 website.

-Creative responses to the Rights of Nature Tribunal can include a wide range of activities, for example:
+Invited creative responses to the Rights of Nature Tribunal included a wide range of activities, for example:

 - Art exhibitions